 (d) The extent to which any potential impacts and Environmental Effects may occur in areas under a State’s national jurisdiction.

-The detail in this section is expected to be based on the environmental risk assessment that will have identified the main impacts, and thus the elements that need to be emphasized in the environmental impact assessment.
+The detail in this section is expected to be based on the environmental risk assessment carried out according to the relevant regulations, Standards and Guidelines that will have identified the main impacts, and thus the elements that need to be emphasized in the environmental impact assessment.

 7.1 Key messages